 We also place great emphasis on continuing to develop our pupils’ appreciation and understanding of grammar, punctuation and spelling.
 With the spelling, both individual and group spelling programmes are put in place to meet the differing needs of our pupils.

 Our Year 6 Maths curriculum continues to build on previous learning, but with an added emphasis on encouraging pupils to select their own methods for tackling a range of mathematical problems involving number, money, measures, shape and space.

 Other Subjects Taught

-Specialist subject teachers deliver the remainder of the year 6 curriculum and ensure that our pupils obtain the necessary skills and understanding to prepare them for the transition to secondary education.
+Specialist subject teachers based in the Senior School deliver many aspects of the Year 6 curriculum, including Spanish, Music, and Art and ensure that our pupils obtain the necessary skills and understanding to prepare them for the transition to secondary education.